 “My Lady!”
 The Hover sped up, skirting around the landing site like a cautious animal sniffing a meal.
 Mabel wiped her mouth, smearing a crimson gash across her lips.
 Oh, how she longed for the King to see her now.
 The disgust on his face at one of his Royals looking the part of Sindered murderer.
 She shivered.
 She could still sense the protrusion of his flab as he’d tried to corner her in the pews two months ago.
 The Great Bora King.
 Never had a title been more unsuitable.
 Stepping further away, she could sense the mist tickling her shoulder blades.
 The mist surrounded the far edge of the Andante District, shielding it from Sinder and all that awaited within.
 She’d read that it had been created by the Lune, to keep his subjects trapped.
 It wasn’t exactly untrue.
 Now that same Magic clawed at her back, sending ripples of something she couldn’t identify up her spine.
 It wasn’t fear.
 It was something else.
 The Hover touched down, golden legs elongating to secure the landing.
 Its claws gripped loosely onto the grass.
 Fabric doorways blew open, while the vibrant lanterns quivered before lying still.
 Mabel felt herself falling, but she righted her body just in time.

 “We must fetch you a Medic My Lady,” the Rider whispered.
 She was about to reply when a leathery hand snatched through the mist.
 Before she could scream, fingers closed around her mouth.
 They reeked of chapped skin and sweat.
 The Rider lunged for her, but he was too late.

 She should have stayed in the Church.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Eve_N2020Write a Review